Stylback/home-server/README.md

 - There must be a traversable network connection between them and
 - They both need to have a SSH service installed

-OpenSSH usually comes shipped by default on desktop Linux distributions, if for some reason you do not have the client you can install it by running `sudo apt install openssh-client`.
+OpenSSH usually comes shipped by default on desktop Linux distributions, if for some reason you do not have the client it can be installed by running `sudo apt install openssh-client`.

-On the server we install it using `sudo apt install openssh-server`.
-This was however not necessary in my case as the Ubuntu installer provided me with the option during initial installation.
+On the server we install it using `sudo apt install openssh-server`, this was however not necessary in my case as the Ubuntu installer provided me with the option during initial set-up.

 From the server, run `ip a` to get information about your network connections and take note of current IPs.
-As I'm on the same local network as my server I wrote down itslocal IP before proceeding.
+As I'm on the same local network as my server I wrote down its local IP before proceeding.

 On the client, run `ssh username@server-ip`, where _username_ is the username on the server and _server-ip_ is the IP jotted down earlier.
 The terminal will prompt for a password and connect.

 ### Part 2: Create a Hostname alias

-We don't want to have to remember username@server-ip, so instead we are creating an alias which will allow us to access the server by just running `ssh alias`.
+We don't want to have to remember `username@server-ip`, so instead we are creating an alias which will allow us to access the server by just running `ssh alias`.

 On the client, run `cd ~/.ssh` and then `touch config` to make a SSH configuration file.
 Edit the file by running `nano config`.
 Write the following, replacing _alias_, _server-ip_ and _username_ with relevant information: